Shortening: History and market

 While similar to lard, vegetable shortening was much cheaper to produce.
 Shortening also required no refrigeration, which further lowered its costs and increased its appeal in a time when refrigerators were rare.
+Shortening was also more neutral in flavor than butter and lard which gave it a unique advantage when cooking.
 With these advantages, plus an intensive advertisement campaign by Procter & Gamble, Crisco quickly gained popularity in American households.
+The company targeted mothers by presenting shortening as a more economical and cleaner way of preparing meals.
+Procter & Gamble played into the neutral flavor of shortening as well as the high smoke point.
+As a result, they claimed that the natural flavors of the meal would shine through and be free of black particles and unruly smells common with other fats.
+Procter & Gamble also advertised how economical it was to use shortening, often advertising cheap recipes incorporating shortening to appeal to frugal mothers.
 As food production became increasingly industrialized and manufacturers sought low-cost raw materials, the use of vegetable shortening also became common in the food industry.
-In addition, vast US government-financed surpluses of cottonseed oil, corn oil, and soybeans also helped create a market in low-cost vegetable shortening.
+In addition, in the US, government-financed surpluses of cottonseed oil, corn oil, and soybeans also helped lower the cost of vegetable shortening.